SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 With so much water around the city, sometimes taking a ferry will save you some time.
 And, it's so much fun!
 Click through to find out more about the different ferry options, including schedules, prices and other tips for riding the SF ferries.

-The Golden Gate Ferry includes routes to and from Angel Island, Marin County, Oakland, and Vallejo.
+The Golden Gate Ferry and the San Francisco Bay Ferry offer routes to and from Angel Island, Marin County, Oakland, Vallejo, and more.
 They also offer routes to and from major sporting events in the city of San Francisco.

 Not sure which one is right for you?
 Check out all the SF ferry options.

-You can buy tickets for 24 or 48 hours.
-The entire route runs about 2 to 2.5 hours, but with all the stops you will want to make, it will most likely take you a day or two.
+The entire route runs about 2 to 2.5 hours if you don't get off and just enjoy the tour with the narration, but with all the stops you will want to make, it will most likely take you a day or two.

 >> Find more details on our Hop-On Hop-Off Buses